wpm/CanCan/README.md

 KenKen Solver
 =============

-KenKen is a solver for [KenKen](http://www.kenken.com) puzzles.
+The KenKen program is a solver for [KenKen](http://www.kenken.com) puzzles.

+The objective of KenKen puzzles is to completely fill an _n_ x _n_ grid with the numbers 1 to _n_.
+Each row and column must contain a unique set of numbers.
+(Thus a solved KenKen puzzle is a [Latin Square](http://en.wikipedia.org/wiki/Latin_square).)
+Additionally, cells in the grid are grouped into sets called _cages_, and the sets of numbers in these cages must have certain arithmetic properties.

-To see it solve a puzzle, run the unit tests or run `KenKen` with a path to a puzzle file.
+To see the program solve a puzzle, run either its unit tests or `KenKen` with a path to a puzzle file.

 	> scala -cp target/scala-2.9.2/classes kenken.KenKen src/main/resources/puzzle
 	2 1 4 3
 	4 3 2 1
 	1 4 3 2
 	3 2 1 4

-The objective of KenKen puzzles is to completely fill an _n_ x _n_ grid with the numbers 1 to _n_.
-Each row and column must contain a unique set of numbers.
-(Thus a solved KenKen puzzle is a [Latin Square](http://en.wikipedia.org/wiki/Latin_square).)
-Additionally, cells in the grid are grouped into sets called _cages_, and the sets of numbers in these cages must have certain arithmetic properties.

 The KenKen program is written in [Scala](http://www.scala-lang.org) and illustrates functional programming idioms.